wrohdewald/twisted/docs/core/howto/logger.rst

     except Exception as e:
         log.err(e, "Math is hard")

-… could be modified thusly to stop depending on the older module by simply changing the import line and instantiating a :api:`twisted.python.logger.LegacyLogger <LegacyLogger>` .
+…could be modified thusly to stop depending on the older module by simply changing the import line and instantiating a :api:`twisted.python.logger.LegacyLogger <LegacyLogger>` .
 The rest of the code stays the same:

 .. code-block:: python